kyma-project/busola/backend/README.md

 ## Development

-Use `npm run watch` command to run backend in the unsafe mode (no TLS certificate) and with the _hot-reload_ feature.
+Use the `npm run watch` command to run the backend in the unsafe mode (no TLS certificate) and with the hot-reload feature.